Admissions FAQ's

 • Applying with outstanding prerequisites will not hurt your application.

-• Unsure if a course you've taken meets our prerequisites?
-Just fill out the prerequisite course equivalency form, and our committee will be happy to confirm it for you.
+• Simply complete the prerequisite course equivalency form, and our committee will review and confirm it for you.

 • We require that prerequisite courses be no older than five years to ensure that applicants possess the most current knowledge necessary for our rigorous curriculum.